 - Only row level security is available and does not allow data level security

 Klipfolio is a 100 percent cloud-based business intelligence service.
 It offers various tools for dashboard creation and data visualization.
-You can integrate it with various online storages such as relational database, Google Sheets, and other such providers.
+You can integrate it with various online storage services such as relational database, Google Sheets, and other such providers.
 This tool is highly feasible, enables efficient processing of data and supports real-time optimization.

-- Allows integration with 145 tools, and eliminates the need to manually upload data
+- Allows integration with 145 tools and eliminates the need to manually upload data

 - Hassle-free data manipulation after creating a data source

 - Ability to completely customize data sources and dashboards